Table saws are every woodworker’s best friend and are generally the go-to saw in every workshop.

 There are a few ways you can measure the angle of your blade.
 Some are easier than others and some are more accurate than others.

-- Digital Angle Gauge – A digital angle guage is a digital device that can accurately measure the angle of your blade.
+- Digital Angle Gauge – A digital angle gauge is a digital device that can accurately measure your blade’s angle.
 Sometimes these boxes are accurate up to 2 decimal places.
 To measure the angle of your blade, you simply place the gauge on the blade.
 It will measure the tilt and display the angle.
 Each gauge will have its own features and operating instructions.
 If you can, choose a gauge that has a built-in bevel angle feature.

-- Standard Protractor – If you don’t want to go digital, a good old fashioned protractor will do.
+- Standard Protractor – If you don’t want to go digital, a good old-fashioned protractor will do.
 You’ll need a decent-sized protractor.
 Not one of those tiny ones you’ve nabbed from your kid’s geometry kit.
-Place the flat end of the protractor on the table ensuring that it’s straight and sits flush.
+Place the protractor’s flat end on the table, ensuring that it’s straight and sits flush.
 You’ll want to place it either directly in front of the blade or directly behind the blade.

-Before adjusting the angle of your blade it’s a good idea to raise the blade to its full height.
+- Before adjusting your blade’s angle, it’s a good idea to raise the blade to its full height.
 This is just a lot easier for you to see the angles and measure the angles.